80s CARTOONS IN HELL

 Is it possible that young minds could be led to think folks from that part of the world are rich poachers that have a shit load of wives and put things they want to be protected in a room full of hissing cobras?

 Oh yeah, the Chipettes’ diamonds were sealed in a room full of snakes that could be charmed by belly dancing Chipettes.
 That happened.
-(And Crystal Kane could beam that whole scene right on top of fucking Doc Terror and end his rein of terror).

 IT WASN’T JUST DIRECT TO VIDEO FILMS